Modelling unbounded socioeconomic status (SES) for individual development across the life course

 - What are the legacy effects of a person’s parent’s SES on their own SES development across the life course controlling for sex and residential region?
 How does SES development vary between individuals across the life course?

-- Using prospectively collected longitudinal survey data which suffers from missing data, how can we evaluate the affect these missing data have on life course SES development?
+- Using prospectively collected longitudinal survey data which suffers from missing data, how can we evaluate the effect these missing data have on life course SES development?
 How can we compensate for these missing data?

 - To what extent does fixed parental SES differ from parental SES mobility in terms of adult child SES life course development?
 Is there evidence of a gradient constraint regarding life course SES development?